Rhode Island Laws and Incentives for Electricity

 The list below contains summaries of all Rhode Island laws and incentives related to Electricity.

 Plug-In Electric Vehicle (PEV) Discounts - People's Power & Light (PP&L)

 PP&L's Drive Green with PP&L program provides discounts on qualified PEVs purchased or leased from participating dealerships.
 The discount program is available to all consumers, including those that are not in PP&L's service territory.
 For more information, including participating dealerships and the discounts they offer, see the Drive Green with PP&L website.

 Clean Diesel Grant

 The Rhode Island Clean Diesel Fund provides companies with reimbursement grants to reduce emissions from heavy-duty diesel vehicles.
-Qualified vehicle improvements include vehicle replacements, conversions to alternative vehicle fuels, and idle reduction technologies.
+Qualified vehicle improvements include vehicle replacements, engine repowers, conversions to alternative vehicle fuels, idle reduction technologies, and other fuel-efficient technologies.
 To be eligible, vehicles must be registered with the Rhode Island Department of Motor Vehicles, and 50% of the vehicle miles travelled or hours of operation must be in Rhode Island for at least five years following receiving the grant.
 For more information, including eligibility and application requirements, see the Rhode Island Department of Environmental Management Clean Diesel Fund website.
 (Reference Rhode Island General Laws 31-47.3-5.1).

 Electric Vehicle Emissions Inspection Exemption